expressjs/express/Charter.md

 seeking process to evaluate whether or not to add this new member.
-Members who do not participate consistently at the level of a majority of the other members are expected to resign.
+Members who do not participate consistently at the level of a majority of the other members are expected to resign. of the not be order to be change.

 ## Section 4: Roles & Responsibilities